stfc/PSyclone/tutorial/nemo_hands_on/3_nemo_openmp/README.md

 all of the loops over vertical levels, rather than just those that are immediate children of the root Schedule.
 Edit the optimisation script so that it uses `sched.walk()` to do this.
 Check that the generated PSyIR looks as you would expect.
-(You can use a second `walk` after the transformation is complete to count the number of `Directive` nodes that have been inserted in the Schedule - there should be 13.)
+(You can use a second `walk`, after the transformation is complete, to count the number of `Directive` nodes that have been inserted in the Schedule - there should be 13.)

 Now that we've parallelised a reasonable percentage of the mini-app,